moby/moby/docs/reference/commandline/run.md

     $ docker run -e MYVAR1 --env MYVAR2=foo --env-file ./env.list ubuntu bash

-This sets environmental variables in the container.
+This sets simple (non-array) environmental variables in the container.
 For illustration all three flags are shown here.
 Where `-e`, `--env` take an environment variable and value, or if no `=` is provided, then that variable's current value is passed through (i.e. `$MYVAR1` from the host is set to `$MYVAR1` in the container).